 Hair color companies in the USA, like yours need to understand the different ways that hair color affects the people with whom you work.
 For example, you may think that blonde hair is more natural to dye than dark hair because it doesn’t require as much preparation.
 However, this ignores the diversity of blonde hairstyles and the different ways the shades of blonde hair can vary wildly on many people.

-Therefore, you need to follow these steps below to dye blonde when working with your clients properly.
+Therefore, you need to follow these steps below to lighten hair when working with your clients properly.
 By fully understanding these factors, you can ensure that your clients are satisfied with your work and the color of their hair.
-Just as importantly, you can avoid the kinds of accidents with dyeing that can complicate your business success and make it more challenging to avoid disgruntled customers.
+Just as importantly, you can avoid the kinds of accidents with lightning that can complicate your business success and make it more challenging to avoid disgruntled customers.

 Know the Proper Shades

 When you look at a blonde head of hair, you might think that your client’s hair is all a single shade.
 This mistake is one that even expert salons make from time to time.
 Unfortunately, a singularity of hair color is very rare from any head.
 Even seemingly black hair may have stray strands of red or brown that create a unique texture.
 The same is also true of blonde hair and may even be more noticeable here.

 For example, you may find upwards of three or four shades on a single head of blonde hair.
 That’s because blonde colors often have a tendency to vary in texture and tone, which can make them more or less attractive.
 Therefore, it is important to carefully inspect each blonde client’s hair to understand how their tones work together to create the unique style of blonde hair that they possess.

 Then, you need to contact any hair color companies who send you products and ask them about which tones are right for this hair.
 For example, lighter shades of blonde hair will need darker tones to create the same look that brighter colors may produce for darker hair.
 Balance is critical here and requires you to step into not only your client’s shoes but to step back and examine your work with a more clinical eye.